jmoiron/sqlx/index.md

 err = tx.Commit()
 ```

-As hinted at above, a `sqlx.Tx` has all of the query verb extensions that an `sqlx.DB` has.
+`sqlx.Tx` has all of the handle extensions that `sqlx.DB` has.

-It follows naturally that since transactions are connection state, the Tx object must bind and control a single connection from the pool.
+Since transactions are connection state, the Tx object must bind and control a single connection from the pool.
 A Tx will maintain that single connection for its entire life cycle, releasing it only when `Commit()` or `Rollback()` is called.
 You should take care to call at least one of these, or else the connection will be held until garbage collection.

 Because you only have one connection to use in a transaction, you can only execute one statement at a time;  the cursor types Row and Rows must be Scanned or Closed, respectively, before executing another query.
 If you attempt to send the server data while it is sending you a result, it can potentially corrupt the connection.

-Finally, database/sql and sqlx transactions do not actually imply any behavior on the server;  they merely execute a BEGIN statement and bind a single connection.
-The actual behavior of the transaction, including things like on-server locking and [isolation](http://en.wikipedia.org/wiki/Isolation_(database_systems)), is completely unspecified.
+Finally, Tx objects do not actually imply any behavior on the server;  they merely execute a BEGIN statement and bind a single connection.
+The actual behavior of the transaction, including things like locking and [isolation](http://en.wikipedia.org/wiki/Isolation_(database_systems)), is completely unspecified and database dependent.

 ## Prepared Statements <a href="#preparedStmts" class="permalink" id="preparedStmts">&para;</a>